noobCubed/100-days-of-code/log.md

 **Thoughts:** Couldn't think clearly (tired).
 But getting more comfortable with Python.
 Should be able to code fluently soon.

+### Day 2: September 15, 2018

+**Today's Progress**: Finished the 'Time Conversion' problem.
+No. 22 and 23 on 30DOC were based on binary trees, so started learning about them.
+(MITOCW Intro to Algorithms Lecture 5)

+**Thoughts:** Didn't make much progress today on problem solving, but did some learning.

+### Day 3: September 16, 2018

+**Today's Progress**: Continued the lecture on Binary Trees.
+Didn't get any coding done today.

+### Day 4: September 17, 2018

+**Today's Progress**: Compensated for not coding on the previous day.
+Solved 5 problems in 30DOC (22,23,24,25,26) and problem 1 on ProjectEuler+.
+Finished the lecture on Binary Trees too.

+**Thoughts:** Felt good after coding a lot today.
+ProjectEuler+ seems like it could be great practice.
+Need to solve more problems to improve algorithmic thinking as I had to go through the discussions to learn the approach for a few of the problems.

+### Day 5: September 18, 2018

+**Today's Progress**: Solved problem 2 in ProjectEuler+.
+Stuck in problem 3.
+Will get back to it later today.

+**Thoughts:**

 <!---
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)